lenguyenkhoi/End-to-End-E-Commerce-Data-Lakehouse/README.md

 * Docker & Docker Compose installed.
 * A Google Cloud Platform (GCP) project with BigQuery and GCS enabled.
 * A GCP Service Account JSON key.
+* A Google AI Studio account to obtain a Gemini API Key.

 ### 2. Setup
 Clone the repository and place your GCP service account key: